Tidal Deformability of Neutron Stars in Scalar-Tensor Theories of Gravity: Introduction and Motivation

-Tidal deformability connects gravitational waves and the nuclear equation of state.
+Tidal deformability connects \ac{GW}s and the nuclear equation of state.
 Tidal deformabilities and the associated tidal Love numbers relate an applied external tidal field to the induced internal multipole moment, measuring the magnitude of deformation under a given tidal force.
-Love numbers were initially defined in Newtonian gravity \cite{Love_1909, Shida_1912} and then expanded to general relativity by Flanagan and Hinderer \cite{Flanagan_2008, Hinderer_2008}.
-The concept was further expanded and made more concrete in several follow-up papers, including Binnington and Poisson \cite{Binnington_2009} and Damour and Nagar \cite{Damour_2009}.
+Love numbers were initially defined in Newtonian gravity \cite{Love_1909, Shida_1912} and then expanded to \ac{GR} by \cite{Flanagan_2008, Hinderer_2008}.
+The concept was further expanded and made more concrete in several follow-up papers, including \cite{Binnington_2009} and \cite{Damour_2009}.

 This work focuses on scalar-tensor theory, one of the most natural and best studied alternate theories of gravity.
 The theory was initially motivated partly by Mach's principle \cite{Brans_1961} and partly in an attempt to expand \ac{GR} to five dimensions \cite{Jordan_1955}.
 However, it is still of interest today.
 Scalar degrees of freedom are critical for string theory, superstring theory, and other supergravity theories \cite{fujii_maeda_2003}.
 Therefore scalar-tensor theories can sometimes be used as a phenomenological proxy for more complex extensions of \ac{GR}.
 Furthermore, scalar fields have been proposed as an alternative solution to the dark energy problem \cite{Garcia-Bellido_1990, Boisseau_2000, Clifton_2012}.